Zetles96/4021-Internet-Computing-project/README.md

 The following cheats are supported in the game:

--   Speed modification (increase or decrease movement speed)
--   Health modification (increase or decrease max and current health)
--   Damage modification (increase or decrease damage)
+-   Increase speed
+-   Increase health
+-   Increase dammage
--   KillCount modificaiton (set kill count)
+-   Instant kill
--   Kill (kill other players instantly)
--   Time modification (set amount of time left)
--   Range (modify attack range)
+-   Increase range
+-   Godmode

-Cheats can be enabled in the Cheat Menu Modal which can be toggled using the 'å' key (yes you need a Danish keyboard layout to type that, it is part of the fun!).
+Cheats can be enabled in the Cheat Menu Modal which can be toggled using the 'c' key.